Bulk-edge correspondence and the cobordism invariance of the index: Preliminaries

+Here we collect some basic facts about complex $K$-theory.
+Details can be found in \cite{At67,AS1,Se68,Ka78,LM89}.
 Let $X$ be a compact Hausdorff space.
 The isomorphism classes of finite rank complex vector bundles over $X$ makes an abelian semigroup by taking direct sum as its binary operation.
 We define the $K$-group $K^0(X)$ for $X$ as the Grothendieck group of this abelian semigroup.
-We denote $[E]$ for the class of a vector bundle $E$. $K^0(X)$ is a commutative ring with unit by taking tensor product as its multiplication.
-For a finite dimensional complex vector space $V$, we denote $\underline{V}$ for the product bundle $X \times V$ over $X$.\footnote{Note that the notation $\underline{V}$ can mean product bundles over different base spaces.
+We denote the class of a vector bundle $E$ by $[E]$. $K^0(X)$ is a commutative ring with unit by taking tensor product as its multiplication.
+For a finite dimensional complex vector space $V$, we write $\underline{V}$ for the product bundle $X \times V$ over $X$.\footnote{Note that the notation $\underline{V}$ can mean product bundles over different base spaces.
 We use this notation for simplicity.
 Its base space will be clear from the context.} Let $x$ be a point of $X$.
-We define the reduced $K$-group for a based space $(X,x)$ by $\tilde{K}^0(X) := \Ker(i^* \colon K^0(X) \rightarrow K^0(\{ x \}))$, where $i \colon \{ x \} \hookrightarrow X$ is a natural inclusion.
+We define the reduced $K$-group for a based space $(X,x)$ by $\widetilde{K}^0(X) := \Ker(i^* \colon K^0(X) \rightarrow K^0(\{ x \}))$, where $i \colon \{ x \} \hookrightarrow X$ is a natural inclusion.
 Let $A$ be a closed subspace of $X$.
-We define the $K$-group for a pair $(X,A)$ by $K^0(X, A) := \tilde{K}^0(X/A)$, where we take $A/A$ as a base point of $X/A$.
+We define the $K$-group for a pair $(X,A)$ by $K^0(X, A) := \widetilde{K}^0(X/A)$, where we take $A/A$ as a base point of $X/A$.
 For a locally compact Hausdorff space $Y$, we take its one-point compactification $Y^+$.
 Then $(Y^+, +)$ is a based compact Hausdorff space.
-We define $K^0_\cpt(Y) := \tilde{K}^0(Y)$, which is called the compactly supported $K$-group for $Y$.
+We define $K^0_\cpt(Y) := \widetilde{K}^0(Y^+)$, which is called the compactly supported $K$-group for $Y$.